uktrade/icms/README.md

 Refer to its documentation for further details

+## Permissions in ICMS

+ICMS uses a combination of standard django permissions as well as django guardian object permissions.

+See [this document](documentation/icms-permissions.md) for an overview of the system.

 ## Database schema generation

 A schema for the database can be generated using the following django-extensions command: